 Profit rate risk is the risk that the profit rate change is not commensurate with financing cost due to changes in the market commission rate.
-The Company has time deposits placed with the local bank, which are maturity within short duration of less than one year.
-The Company has no other fixed rate financial instrument as of 31 December 2020, hence not significantly exposed to any profit rate risk.
+The Company has time deposits placed with the local bank, which are maturity within short duration of three months.
+The Company has no other fixed rate financial instrument as of 31 December 2021, hence not significantly exposed to any profit rate risk.